eubinecto/cv-cw2/notes.md

 1. **Match** the images.. ; implement `matchFeatures` function of `SSDFeatureMatcher` and `RatioFeatureMatcher`.
    - i.e. given a feature in one image, find the best matching feature in another image.
 2.

+using orb -> it is more robust to the noise. (e.g.  bernieMoreBlurred : matches bernie flawlessly.)